Revolt of the Three Feudatories: The Three Feudatories

 In Yunnan and Guizhou, Wu Sangui was granted permission by the Shunzhi Emperor to appoint and promote his own personal group of officials, as well as the privilege of choosing warhorses first before the Qing armies.
-Wu Sangui's forces took up several million taels of silver in military pay, taking up a third of the Qing government's revenue from taxes.
+Wu Sangui's forces took up several million taels of silver in military pay, a third of the Qing government's total tax revenue.
 Wu was also in charge of handling the Qing government's diplomatic relationships with the Dalai Lama and Tibet.
 Most of Wu's troops were formerly Li Zicheng and Zhang Xianzhong's forces and they were well-versed in warfare.

 In Fujian province, Geng Zhongming ruled as a tyrant over his fief, allowing his subordinates to extort food supplies and money from the common people.
 After Geng's death, his son Geng Jimao inherited his father's title and fiefdom, and Geng Jimao was later succeeded by his son Geng Jingzhong.

 In Guangdong province, Shang Kexi ruled his fief in a similar fashion to Geng Jingzhong.
 In total, much of the central government's revenue and reserves were spent on the Three Feudatories, and their expenditure emptied almost half of the imperial treasury.
 When the Kangxi Emperor came to the throne, he felt that the Three Feudatories posed a great threat to his sovereignty and wanted to reduce their power.

 In 1667, Wu Sangui submitted a request to the Kangxi Emperor, asking for permission to be relieved of his duties in Yunnan and Guizhou provinces, on the premise that he was ill.
 Kangxi, not yet ready for a trial of strength with him, refused Wu's request.
 In 1673, Shang Kexi asked for permission to retire, and in July, Wu Sangui and Geng Jingzhong followed suit.
 Kangxi sought advice from his council on the issue and received divided responses.
 Some thought that the Three Feudatories should be left as they were, while others supported the idea of reducing the three lords' powers.
 Kangxi went against the views of the majority in the council and accepted the three lords' requests for retirement, ordering them to leave their respective fiefs and resettle in Manchuria.